 In some Ducati sales documents a maximum brightness of 1: 6.3 is also mentioned, but in reality we have never had occasion to observe Teletor lenses with that characteristic, we suppose it to be a “typo”.

-Availability: This lens is seen for sale more than one time per year.
+Availability: This lens is seen for sale about once or twice a year.